MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-use-time-sheets.md

 3. Fill in the fields as necessary.
 4. Choose the **OK** button.
 Entries for usage are created in the resource journal, where you can modify the information as needed.
 5. Choose the **Post** action.
 6. To verify the posting, choose the **Ledger Entries** action.
-The **Resource Ledger Entries** window opens showing the result of posting the resource journal.
+The **Resource Ledger Entries** page opens showing the result of posting the resource journal.

 ## <a name="to-post-time-sheet-lines-in-a-job-journal"></a>To post time sheet lines in a job journal
 After you have approved time sheet entries for a job, you can post them to the relevant job journal.